how-to-become-a-ux-designer

 UX (User Experience) design is the process of designing digital products or services with a focus on creating a positive and meaningful user experience.

 UX designers work to understand the needs and goals of the users and design solutions that are intuitive, easy to use, and enjoyable.
-In order to ensure that designs meet users’ needs and expectations, user research is conducted, personas and scenarios are created, wireframes and prototypes are designed, and prototypes are tested with users.
+In order to ensure that designs meet users’ needs and expectations, user research is conducted, personas and scenarios are created, a wireframe and prototypes are designed, and prototypes are tested with users.

 The goal of UX design is to create a product or service that is not only functional and usable but also delivers a positive and satisfying user experience.